 Second consecutive Portuguese win for Armindo Araújo

 Armindo Araújo led three i20 R5 in the top ten overall at the Rali de Castelo Branco (June 22-23) in Portugal.
-The defending national champion claimed his second win a row in the series, setting the pace on more than half of the weekend’s stages in the process.
-With Luís Ramalho alongside he led from beginning to end, taking victory by 12 seconds.
+The defending national champion claimed his second win in a row in the series, setting the pace on more than half of the weekend’s stages in the process.
+With Luís Ramalho alongside, he led from beginning to end, taking victory by 12 seconds.
 His Team Hyundai Portugal Bruno Magalhães finished fifth overall, ahead of Racing 4 You driver Manuel Castro; seventh for his best result of the season so far.

 Third Slovenian championship win for Rok Turk